wungemach/atlas/README.md

 # DualNetFC Network
 ## Introduction
 This is a joint-work by Weston Ungemach (westonu 'at' stanford.edu) and Beite Zhu (jupiterz 'at' stanford.edu) for the CS230 2018 Spring final project.
 Our work focuses on a dual path segmentation model to mask the brain lesions from the ATLAS data set.
 This repository started as fork from the repo setup by our mentor David Eng's branch (https://github.com/gnedivad/atlas).
-Details for the setup are presented at the next section fo the README.
+Details for the setup are presented at the next section of the README.

 ## Objective
 Brian lesionss exact locations and shapes are vital information for performing critical surgeries.
 While there exist several automated and semi-automated procedures for mapping these lesions, the industry standard is still expert hand-labeling, which is time-intensive and inefficient.
 Here, we implement DualNetFC: a dual-pathway network on the ATLAS dataset to produce lesion segmentation masks.